rgreminger/tilburg-science-hub/docs/workflow/workflow.md

 !!! example "More complex pipeline for an academic paper"
     - Download public datasets from the U.N. (to be used for some control variables)
     - Have an RA code some auxiliary variables - files to be delivered in Excel
-    - Merge your main data set with control variables from previous steps; generate to "derivative" data sets - one at the monthly level, and one at the weekly level.
+    - Merge your primary data set with control variables from previous steps; generate to "derivative" data sets - one at the monthly level, and one at the weekly level.
     - Estimate models on both data sets
     - Systematically compare both models
-    - Choose best model, and produce tables and figures for a paper.
+    - Choose the best model and produce tables and figures for a paper.

 Of course, you can even come up with pipelines that are even more complex - not because we love complexity, but because we love clarity.

-The benefits of conceiving your project as a pipeline are straightforward:
+The benefits of conceiving your project like a pipeline are straightforward:

 - **Write clearer source code:** separate your thousand-line source code into multiple smaller, more accessible components (as defined in your pipeline, like preparing dataset, then running a model, then producing tables and figures).
-- **Obtain results faster:** Because your project is separated into different pipeline stages, and each of these stages is *self-contained*, you can easily run "later" stages of your project (we call this "downstream"), on the basis of *different* input files defined earlier in your project (we call this "upstream").
+- **Obtain results faster:** Because your project is separated into different pipeline stages and each of these stages is *self-contained*, you can easily run "later" stages of your project (we call this "downstream"), based on *different* input files defined earlier in your project (we call this "upstream").
   You can run later stages in your project (e.g., "analysis") using different inputs (e.g., a data set at the monthly level, and at the weekly level) - that way, you can rapidly understand how robust your findings are with regard to alternative specifications.
-- **Increase transparency and foster collaboration:** With clearer source code, you automatically allow others to more easily understand your code.
+- **Increase transparency and foster collaboration:** With more transparent source code, you allow others to more easily understand your code.
 Also, why not make a co-author responsible for prepping that data for you ("upstream" in your pipeline), while you concentrate on developing a prototype model (more "downstream" in your pipeline)?